r00t-3xp10it/redpill/lib/WD-Bypass/readme.md

-This cmdlet in addition to add\remove exclusions from windows defender allows its users to download binaries (PE) that are being detected by the anti-virus and run it through the exclusion definition (bypassing detection)
+This cmdlet in addition to add\remove exclusions from windows defender allows its users to download binaries (PE) that are being detected by the anti-virus and run it through the exclusion definition (bypassing detection) Use a comma (,) to split multiple exclusion entrys ( -exclude 'exe,vbs' )

+[Parameter URI limitations]
+This function creates the exclusion on Defender then downloads the -uri 'script\PE' to -exclude 'directory' and finally executes the script.ps1 OR the binary (PE) from the exclusion directory with the intent to evade detection ( download + execution )

+But 'execution' of payloads under -uri invocation is advised to be only under -type parameter 'ExclusionPath', because is exclusion is more comprehensive
 ```